Rhonda McDonda

 Oh, thus it be it ever when free men shall stand between their loved homes and the war's desolation, blessed with the victory and peace.

-May the heaven-rescue land praise the power that hath made and preserved us a nation.
-Then conquer we must when our cause is just, and this be our motto.
+May the heaven-rescued land praise the power that hath made and preserved us a nation.
+Then conquer we must when our cause is just, and this be our motto: God is our trust.

-made the most, they made the most of that.
+it.
+They honestly made the most, they made the most of that.

 the parts of the story that appear in the anthem itself.
-Okay,
+Okay.

 So